SpaCE-Lab-MSU/bg_sdm_refactor/README.md

    install.packages('renv')
    renv::init()
    ```
 1. copy the file `maxent.jar` to the place it needs to be.
-Make sure dismo is installed first and Java is working
+Make sure dismo is installed first and Java is working (see above)
     1. find the folder where dismo uses for Java.
-In the R console use the command `system.file("java", package="dismo")`
+In the R console use the command `system.file("java", package="dismo")` - for me on the HPCC that will show `[1] "/mnt/ufs18/home-107/billspat/R/4.0.2-GCC-8.3.0/dismo/java"`
-    1. copy the file `maxent.jar` (out of the zip file if necessary) to the folder list above.
+    1. Using the command line or a file manager (outside of R), copy the file `maxent.jar` (out of the zip file if necessary) to the folder show above.
 You can copy/paste the folder into windows explorer bar or using the mac terminal
 1. get the CHELSA and pre-thinned rasters files accessible to your computer ( currently on )
 1. edit the file `.Renviron` and change the path for the 'base_path' to match where the data is
     1. current location on the MSU HPCC is /mnt/research/plz-lab/DATA/bg_geodiversity